rowdenw/rowdenw.github.io/_posts/2021-03-20-Think-Anthropocene.md

   - multidimensional, and
   - non-linear.

-Approaching the impacts as independent and isolated problems, solved by nation-states without shared [institutional decision-making](https://80000hours.org/problem-profiles/improving-institutional-decision-making/), can lead to dangerous unintended consequences.[^2]
+Approaching technological impacts as independent and isolated problems, solved by nation-states without shared [institutional decision-making](https://80000hours.org/problem-profiles/improving-institutional-decision-making/), can lead to dangerous unintended consequences.[^2]

-The systems and complexity thinking in this report is the kind of thinking that comes with later [adult development]({% post_url 2021-03-07-What-Is-Growing-Up %}) and requires a [shifts in thinking]({% post_url 2021-03-14-Grown-Up-Thinking %}).
+The systems and complexity thinking in this Human Development Report is the kind of thinking that comes with later [adult development]({% post_url 2021-03-07-What-Is-Growing-Up %}) and requires a [shifts in thinking]({% post_url 2021-03-14-Grown-Up-Thinking %}).
 As we grow through the stages of adult development, we think in more complex, systemic, strategic, and interdependent ways.[^3]

 <div class="mermaid">
 graph LR;